ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

         following the process from `Line A` to `Line D` (or equivalent; git's CLI allows many ways to achieve the same results).

-        > Note:
+        !!! note

            `Line B` rebases the `master` branch assuming that we have checked out `master`.
             Forgetting to specify `master` in `Line B` may result in a _lossy_ forced update in the example below.
             Forgetting to checkout `master` will immediately apply your checked out feature branch's changes, possibly also resulting in a _lossy_ forced update.

         The output of `Line B` for a collaborator after the checkpointing process may contain something like this: